nobel861017/distort-robust-distilSSL/README.md

 - Currently supports five downstream tasks: `IC, ER, KS, ASR`

 ## How to run
+- Modify the `superb` folder name into `s3prl`.
+Install the official [s3prl](https://github.com/s3prl/s3prl) toolkit according to the installation guidelines.
+Replace or move the files in this repository to the official [s3prl](https://github.com/s3prl/s3prl) repository following to the corresponding file structure.

 - `-o` or `--override` can override any argument or config field with command line, which is at the highest priority.
 Please refer to the [override function](https://github.com/s3prl/s3prl/blob/master/s3prl/utility/helper.py) for definition.
 - Support distortion modes:
   - None